rails/rails/guides/source/testing.md

 #### Taking It Further

-The beauty of system testing is that it is similar to [integration testing](#integration-testing) in that it tests the user's interaction with your controller, model, and view, but system testing tests your application as if a real user were using it.
+System testing is similar to [integration testing](#integration-testing) in that it tests the user's interaction with your controller, model, and view, but system testing tests your application as if a real user were using it.
 With system tests, you